"There are shifters, then there are Gallize shifters."

 Was she far enough away now that they couldn’t hear her thoughts?
 Was that threat even true?
 She released a breath of relief at allowing herself to finally think the name of the horrible people who had enslaved her for so long.
 Now her mind was as free as her body ifthe jackals didn’t find her.

-PRINT READERS - be sure to visit www.DiannaLoveSignedBooks.com where you can order a "signed & personalized" copy, which will be shipped 1-2 weeks early!
-Stalking His Mate releases in ebook and print at the usual online retailers on September 13th.
+PRINT READERS - be sure to visit www.DiannaLoveSignedBooks.com where you can order a "signed & personalized" copy, which comes with a sticker and tattoo created just for this book.